New Bern Bears: History

-1937 to 1941
+1937 to 1941: Coastal Plain League

 The New Bern "Bears" began play in 1937.
 The Bears would remain for every season of the Class D level Coastal Plain League, winning three championships.

 The New Bern use of the "Bears" nickname corresponds to local history.
 When the city of New Bern was founded in 1710, early settlers adopted the Bear as the city mascot after a bear was the first animal the group encountered.
 Today, there are more than 50 bear statues throughout the city, with Bear Plaza being a focal point in downtown New Bern.

-In 1937, New Bern was joined by the Ayden Aces, Goldsboro Goldbugs, Greenville Greenies, Kinston Eagles, Snow Hill Billies, Tarboro Serpents and Williamston Martins as charter franchises in the Coastal State League, beginning league play on May 6, 1937.
+In 1937, New Bern was joined by the Ayden Aces, Goldsboro Goldbugs, Greenville Greenies, Kinston Eagles, Snow Hill Billies, Tarboro Serpents and Williamston Martins teams as charter franchises in the Coastal State League.
+The teams began league play on May 6, 1937.

-In their first season of Coastal Plain League play, the New Bern Bears ended the regular season with a record of 48–45, placing 4th in the eight–team league standings.
+In their first season of Coastal Plain League play, the New Bern Bears ended the regular season with a record of 48–45, placing fourth in the eight–team league standings.
 Their manager in 1937 was Doc Smith, who led the team to the four–team playoffs.
-In the 1st round of the playoffs, the Snow Hill Hill Billies defeated New Bern 3 games to 1 to end their season.
+In the first round of the playoffs, the Snow Hill Hill Billies defeated New Bern 3 games to 1 to end their season.

 Under returning manager Doc Smith, the New Bern Bears won the 1938 Coastal Plain League championship, their first of three league titles.
 The Bears ended the regular season with a record of 63–49, winning the league pennant in placing 1st in the Coastal Plain League regular season.
-In the playoffs, New Bern swept both playoff series in defeating the Kinston Eagles 4 games to 0 in the 1st round and the Snow Hill Billies 4 games to 0 in the finals.
+In the playoffs, New Bern swept both playoff series in defeating the Kinston Eagles 4 games to 0 in the first round and the Snow Hill Billies 4 games to 0 in the finals.

 In 1939, the New Bern Bears missed qualifying for the Coastal Plain League playoffs.
-With a record of 62–59, New Bern placed 5th in the Coastal Plain League regular season standings, playing under manager Doc Smith.
+With a record of 62–59, New Bern placed fifth in the Coastal Plain League regular season standings, playing under manager Doc Smith.

 The 1940 New Bern Bears finished the regular season with a record of 58–67.
-New Bern placed 6th in the Coastal Plain League standings, playing the season under managers Guy Shatzer and Gene McCarty.
+New Bern placed sixth in the Coastal Plain League standings, playing the season under managers Guy Shatzer and Gene McCarty.
 The Bears did not qualify for the 1940 Coastal Plain League playoffs.

 The New Bern Bears League advanced to the 1941 Coastal Plain League playoffs, before the league was paused during World War II.
-The Bears finished with a regular season record of 61–57, placing 3rd in the regular season under returning manager Doc Smith and another manager in Jake Wade.
+The Bears finished with a regular season record of 61–57, placing third in the regular season under returning manager Doc Smith and another manager in Jake Wade.
 In the 1941 Coastal Plain League Playoffs, the Greenville Greenies defeated New Bern 4 games to 2.